jockmac22/foundation_calendar_date_time_picker/README.md

 - __date-helpers.js__ -- This is my own Date modification and manipulation helpers.
 They are included in the repo, and built into the minified version of foundation_calendar.js.
 - __string-helpers.js__ -- This is my own String modification and manipulation helpers.
 They are included in the repo, and built into the minified version of foundation_calendar.js.

+## Installation

+The index.html file in the repository gives a full description of how to install and use the plugin.
+Read the &lt;head&gt; section of the html to see the file requirements, and view the file to read about how to implement the plugin.

 ## Customization

 If you want to customize the styles of the UI, you can do it directly through the foundation_calendar.css file, or you can add the _calendar.scss file to your Foundation SCSS components directory.